Syncing 10,000 leads/mo? GET A DEMO

 Source: InstaPage

-Calculating ROAS for Facebook Ads
+Calculating ROAS for Facebook ads

-Measuring the ROAS for Facebook Ads shows you how much revenue is generated from each dollar you’ve invested.
+Measuring the ROAS for Facebook ads shows you how much revenue is generated from each dollar you’ve invested.
 The idea is to compare the total sales driven by the advertisements to the total ad spend on Facebook.
 This shows how effective and profitable your Facebook advertising campaigns actually are.

-Follow these simple steps to calculate your Facebook Ads’ ROAS:
+Follow these simple steps to calculate your Facebook ads’ ROAS:

-First, install Facebook Pixel on your website.
+First, install Meta Pixel on your website.

 Then, set up relevant conversion events based on your business type (ecommerce or service).